 What is your turnaround?

-Depending on the workload, we are able to get jobs done quick.
+Depending on the workload and the job requirement, we can accommodate rush jobs.
 A rush fee WILL be added.
 Rush fees depends on the date you need the final product.

 What type of files do you accept?